IRONMAN 70.3 Santa Cruz | 2025

 Course description

-Conditions: Water temperatures are typically in the low to mid-60s Fahrenheit, making it a wetsuit-legal race.
+• Conditions: Water temperatures typically range from the low to mid-60s Fahrenheit, making it a wetsuit-legal race.
 A thick marine layer (fog) can occur, and sea lions are often spotted near the pier.

-Transition: After exiting the water, athletes run about 75 to 100 meters on the sand and then 1/2 mile on pavement to the transition area in Depot Park.
+Transition: After exiting the water, athletes run approximately 75 to 100 meters on the sand and then 0.5 mile on pavement to the transition area in Depot Park.

 Distance: 13.1 miles.